Lekesoldat/Expend/README.md

 # Expend - Work In Progress
 Expend - A Progressive Web App

 > First touch with GraphQL, Sequelize and Postgres.
-Developing mobile first, so the desktop experience will be the greatest in the early stages.
+Developing mobile first, so the desktop experience will be prioritized in the early stages.

 ## Installation
 1. Open [https://expend.holtet.me](https://expend.holtet.me) in your browser.